tstojecki/elastic-identity/README.md

 Elastic-Identity wires up the storage and repository of ElasticSearch with ASP.NET Identity

 Revision History
 ==========

+- 5.0.1-rc1
+  - Upgrade to ElasticSearch.NET/NEST 5.0.0-rc4
+  - Reconciled Create and Update methods to handle Id and Versioning according to 5.x rules

+  - Breaking changes:
+	- Removed ThrowExceptionsForNotFound option on the store, ES client handles 404 with null even when ThrowExceptions in on

 - 2.0.2-rc1 & 2.0.3-rc1
   - Better handling of 404 NotFound options.
 By default return null, can be overwritten with ThrowExceptionsForNotFound ctor setting.